MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-virtual-agent.md

 - Product licenses - You need a product license for Power Virtual Agents ([start a trial](https://go.microsoft.com/fwlink/p/?LinkId=2092080&clcid=0x409)) and Omnichannel for Customer service ([learn more](https://docs.microsoft.com/dynamics365/customer-engagement/omnichannel/try-chat-for-dynamics365)).
 - Role - In order to successfully complete these steps, the signed-in user must be an Omnichannel Administrator.
 [Learn more about managing and assigning user roles in Omnichannel](add-users-assign-roles.md).
 - Azure Application ID - You will need an application registered in Azure prior to connecting to Omnichannel for Customer Service.
 [Learn more](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application)
 - Bot - You must have a preconfigured bot that can integrate with Omnichannel for Customer Service.
-A bot can escalate conversations to agents only if they are a part of push-based work stream.
 For more information, see [Configure seamless and contextual hand-off to Omnichannel for Customer Service](https://docs.microsoft.com/dynamics365/ai/customer-service-virtual-agent/configuration-hand-off-omnichannel).
 - Chat widget - You must have a preconfigured chat widget to enable the bot to communicate with end users.
 For more information, see [Add a chat widget](add-chat-widget.md).

 ## Configure your Power Virtual Agents bot

 After the Power Virtual Agents bot is created and configured to work with Omnichannel for Customer Service, you can configure it to hand off conversations to queues in the Omnichannel Administration app.
 To receive incoming messages, you must add the bot to at least one queue.
 The bot will use the routing rules that were created at setup.
 You can change them in the **Work Streams** section of Omnichannel.

+> ![NOTE]
+> A bot can escalate conversations to agents only if they are a part of push-based work stream.

 ### Set up your Power Virtual Agents bot